 Consumer groups and professional debt advice services have long been concerned about payday lenders.
 Vulnerable groups of society, many of whom have bad credit, and are on very low incomes, are often forced to turn to payday lenders as a last resort.
-Currently, more than one million people in the UK are borrowing from payday lenders to cover everyday essentials such as food and household bills.
+Currently, more than one million people in the UK are borrowing from payday lenders.
+This may even be to cover everyday essentials such as food and household bills.
 This can lead to debt becoming a way of life.

 Payday loans are very simple to apply for.
 Having a poor credit record is no barrier, because defaulting means that payday lenders can profit from the hefty charges and fees applied to the loan.
-For this reason, payday lenders should be used only if absolutely necessary, and not as a long term money management solution.
+For this reason, payday lender loans should be used only if absolutely necessary.
+It’s best to avoid payday loans as a long term money management solution.

 However, if you have no choice, and must borrow from a payday lender, then it’s wise to choose the safest.
 We’ve set out a few things to consider, in order for you to make the safest choice: